Torren Ecker

-Torren C. Ecker (born September 2, 1985) is a Pennsylvania politician and the Representative for the 193rd District in the Pennsylvania House of Representatives.
+Torren C. Ecker (born September 2, 1985) is a Pennsylvania politician and the former representative for the 193rd District in the Pennsylvania House of Representatives.

 Career

 Torren Ecker is an attorney at a Hanover-based law firm.
 He also works with the East Berlin Community Center, the Hanover Chamber of Commerce, and the Rotary Club.
 Ecker worked as a legislative aid to Republican Congresswoman Jo Ann Davis in Virginia's 1st congressional district.

 Political career

 Ecker is a self-described conservative, and, in the early stages of his first campaign, promised to bring his "fiscal responsibility to Harrisburg to protect the hardworking families of the district."
 He has stated that he is a supporter of Second Amendment rights, but believes that these rights can be balanced when addressing issues like school safety.

+Ecker supports pro-life policies.
+In the 2021-2022 Regular Season, Ecker co-sponsored a proposed amendment to the Pennsylvania Constitution that there is no right to an abortion or the funding of an abortion.
+In the past, Ecker has been endorsed by the PA Pro-Life Federation PAC.

 Ecker has stated that the school funding formula in Pennsylvania is inequitable and should be changed, and that the Commonwealth needs to increase funding for vocational programs and apprenticeships as a means of workforce development.
 He has also suggested that the public schoolteacher pension system needs to be reformed.

 In 2018, Ecker campaigned on stopping Tom Wolf's "Liberal Agenda" and "Massive Tax Increases," but expressed gratitude that the Governor has supported increasing funding for apprenticeship programs.

 In the 2019-2020 Legislative session, Ecker was placed on the Children and Youth, Game and Fisheries, Labor and Industry, Veteran Affairs and Emergency Preparedness, and Judiciary committees.

 During the 2019 Coronavirus pandemic, Ecker voted in favor of a bill that would terminate Governor Wolf's declaration of emergency, which served as the legal authority for much of the official response to the pandemic.
 In a post on his official Facebook page, Ecker noted that "Pennsylvania will remain under the federal emergency declaration and CDC safety guidance would still apply," while cautioning "that nothing legally will change until the court rules or the governor follows the direction of the Legislature and cancels his emergency declaration."

 Ecker did not co-sponsor a resolution from Daryl Metcalfe that would have initiated impeachment proceedings against Governor Wolf for his response to the Coronavirus pandemic.

-Ecker was selected for the Future Caucus Innovation Fellowship as a member of the 2024 Energy & Environment cohort, a bipartisan coalition of legislators concerned with climate change, energy policy, and environmental justice.
+In May 2023, Ecker was charged with a DUI following a single-vehicle crash in Adams County on April 19.
+He subsequently had his license suspended and was ordered to complete a nine-month ARD (Accelerated Rehabilitative Disposition) program.

-In January 2025, Rep. Ecker announced his candidacy for Adams County Court of Common Pleas for the May 20, 2025 primary.
+In January 2025, Rep. Ecker announced his candidacy for Adams County Court of Common Pleas for the May 20, 2025, primary.
+After winning the election he resigned from the Pennsylvania House in December 2025 to assume the position.